toshiakiasakura/pharma_bayes/want2understand/Readme_first.txt

 ########## What is this folder for ? ###########

-# Thanksfully, Oomura teacher previously selected 7 main articles
+# Thanksfully, Ohmura teacher previously selected 7 main articles
 # which we want to understand in the context of 新学術領域

 ######### notation for these' file names  #########